PrairieLearn/PrairieLearn/docs/lmsIntegrationInstructor.md

 # LMS integration for instructors

-Integrating Learning Management Systems (LMSes) with PrairieLearn uses [LTI 1.3](https://www.1edtech.org/standards/lti) technology to connect LMS courses with PrairieLearn course instances.
-This allows for programmatic assignment linking and grade syncing.
+PrairieLearn can connect to Learning Management Systems (LMSes) using [LTI 1.3](https://www.1edtech.org/standards/lti) technology.
+This allows for assignment linking and grade syncing.

 Canvas integration via LTI 1.3 is currently available as a public preview.
 General availability of Canvas integration as well as support for other LMS platforms will be coming in the future.